MarouaneRag/ManicTimeChromeExtension/README.md

-# ManicTime Chrome Extension (improved liability)
+# ManicTime Chrome Extension

-The Official ManicTime chrome extension has some serious connection issues.
+The Official **ManicTime** chrome extension has some serious connection issues.
 I tried to fix them here.

 ## 🔌To setup: